thanos-io/thanos/docs/components/query.md

 This logic can also be controlled via parameter on QueryAPI.
 More details below.

-### Deduplication on non-external labels

-In `v0.31.0` we have implemented an [optimization](../proposals-accepted/20221129-avoid-global-sort.md) which broke deduplication on non-external labels.
-We think that it was just a coincidence that deduplication worked at all on non-external labels in previous versions.

-External labels always override any labels a series might have and this makes it so that it is possible to remove replica labels on series returned by a StoreAPI as an optimization.
-If deduplication happens on internal labels then that might lead to unsorted series from a StoreAPI and that breaks deduplication.

-To fix this use-case, in 0.32.0 we've implemented a cuckoo filter on label names that is updated every 10 seconds.
-Using it we can detect whether deduplication was requested on internal labels.
-If that is the case then the series set is resorted before being sent off to the querier.
-It is strongly recommended to set replica labels which are external labels because otherwise the optimization cannot be applied and your queries will be slower by 20-30%.

-In the future we have plans to expose this cuckoo filter through the InfoAPI.
-This will allow better scoping queries to StoreAPIs.

 ## Experimental PromQL Engine

 By default, Thanos querier comes with standard Prometheus PromQL engine.
 However, when `--query.promql-engine=thanos` is specified, Thanos will use [experimental Thanos PromQL engine](http://github.com/thanos-community/promql-engine) which is a drop-in, efficient implementation of PromQL engine with query planner and optimizers.